The Family Life Merit Badge: Your Ultimate Guide In 2026

 • Planting a small herb garden: Do your parents cook?
 Getting a few pots of common cooking herbs like oregano and parsley will be a great project to improve your home (watering the plants could also be an easy chore).

 The point of this requirement is to work together with your family and improve your household.
-Don’t see this as a chore, and have fun with whatever project you pick.
-Afterward, ask your parents what they like about the project, and include their comments in your merit badge report.
+Don’t see this as a chore, and have fun with whatever project you pick!

 6a) Discuss with your merit badge counselor how to plan and carry out a family meeting.